by Maren Madalyn, contributing writer

 2. Ensure strategies are doable

 The most effective family and community engagement involves ongoing opportunities for parents, caregivers, and guardians to connect with their schools and vice versa.
-Therefore, it is crucial that any family empowerment program is also sustainable and doable for both families and school staff.
+Therefore, it is crucial that any family empowerment program is also sustainable and doable for both families and school staff, emphasizing the importance of two way communication.

 Schools can recognize the current capacity of parents for engagement by calibrating their offerings to meet these stakeholders where they are.
 Often the most doable approaches are small and baked into existing daily routines.
 By breaking down opportunities for participation into simple and low-effort activities, schools help families avoid feeling overwhelmed and encourage consistent participation in their child’s learning.
 And this cultivates quality education and development for kids!

-ParentPowered’s family engagement curricula utilize the FACT – TIP – GROWTH framework to break down learning opportunities into easy steps for families.
-This approach helps build their knowledge of student development and practical ways to promote their well-being — and research shows that this method of engagement leads to positive learning outcomes!
+The approach behind ParentPowered helps build parents’ knowledge of student development and practical ways to promote their well-being through weekly text-based nudges — and research shows that this method of engagement leads to positive learning outcomes!

 3. Emphasize strengths over gaps

-Originating in social work, the term “strengths-based” refers to methods and practices that emphasize a family’s assets or existing strengths that support their students’ success.
-At its core, these methods assume two things about families.
+Originating in social work, the term “strengths-based” refers to methods that emphasize a family’s existing strengths that support their students’ success.
+At its core, these strategies assume two things about families.
 First, families want what is best for their children’s development.
 Second, families have many resources, knowledge, and other assets in their locale that positively impact their children’s learning.

 Strengths-based approaches can deepen the relationship between families and their schools to support student success.
 For example, teachers can integrate the strengths-based mindset when they connect with parents about student challenges.
 They can point to and celebrate existing parenting skills used at home that benefit the student.
-They can also highlight sources of support available to the family – such as after-school education programs at the local library – that contribute to their students’ learning journey.
+They can also highlight sources of support available to the family – such as after-school education programs at the local library.

-Rather than target deficits or gaps, strengths-based family engagement concentrates on empowering families to help their children.
-It encourages schools to reinforce and affirm what parents, caregivers, and guardians are already doing that helps students.
+Rather than target gaps, strengths-based family engagement concentrates on empowering families where they are.
+It encourages schools to affirm what parents and other adult caregivers are already doing that helps students.
 Valuing a family as equal partners in their child’s learning journey in turn deepens that family’s trust and respect for their school, which makes for better communication and collaboration when their student struggles.

 Make it your own